armanKazemi/Database_SQL/README.md

 ```

 ### Delete a row
-  Delete all filed of a row.
+  Delete all field of a row.
 ###### Syntax :
 ```JSON
 {"action":"open",